-The annual dose limit for the public is ensured via a partition into source-related dose constraints of 0.3 mSv per year for each nuclear site (ENSI-G15).
+The compliance with the annual dose limit for the public is ensured via a partition into source-related dose constraints of 0.3 mSv per year for each nuclear site (Regulatory Guideline ENSI-G15).
 The dose from direct exposure must not exceed 0.1 mSv per year.
-Based on these dose constraints, maximum values for the total activity and activity concentrations discharged into the environment are derived from models for dispersion and transfer (ENSI-G14).
-Depending on whether the discharge occurs in a short period (shorter than a week) or continuously, it has to comply with the short or longterm discharge limits.
-These limits are verified by ENSI in the periodic safety review of the nuclear facility (ENSI-A03).
+Based on these dose constraints, discharge limits for the total activity and activity concentrations into the environment are derived from the models for dispersion and transfer outlined in the Regulatory Guideline ENSI-G14.
+A distinction is made between short-term (less than one week) and continuous discharges: the short-term and long-term discharge limits must be complied with.
+These limits are reviewed by ENSI as part of the periodic safety review of the nuclear facility (Regulatory Guideline ENSI-A03).

-Material can be declared as non-radioactive if it is out of the scope of the Radiological Protection Ordinance.
-The clearance levels are explained in Section B.3 of this report.
+The handling of material from a controlled zone can be cleared from the mandatory licensing and supervision under radiological protection or nuclear energy legislation, if the clearance levels outlined in Section B.3 of this report are demonstrably met.
 These criteria are derived from the de minimis value of 0.01 mSv per person and year.
-Guideline ENSI-B04 rules the procedure of clearance incl. the reporting to ENSI.
+Guideline ENSI-B04 regulates the procedure of clearance, incl. the reporting to ENSI.